 - 1. Make a spreadsheet CRM template

-- 2. Customizing your Google Sheets CRM template
+- 2. Customize your Google Sheets CRM template

 - 3. Input your existing pipeline information